allmaps/allmaps/packages/leaflet/README.md

 #### resetMapColorize

-Resets the colorization of a single warped map
+Resets the colorization of a single map

 ##### Parameters